skairunner/kanimal-SE/README.md

 * Multi-directional conversion between compatible formats: kanim → scml, scml → kanim, kanim → kanim, scml → scml are all possible.
 * Cross-platform executable
 * Actively maintained

+## Installing

+KSE is a dotNET application.
+This means that you don't need to install the program.
+Just download the appropriate version [from here](https://github.com/skairunner/kanimal-SE/releases).
+Below is a quick guide to which version is right for you.

+### Which file to download

+There are three supported operating systems (Windows, MacOS and Linux) and two types of packaging (dotNET dependent and self-contained), meaning six downloads possible. **If you already have dotNET v3 or higher installed** on your computer, use the NET Dependent download to have a much smaller file size (631 kb vs 29MB).
+If you don't have dotNET installed, or don't want to risk the program not working, I recommend downloading the self-contained version instead.

 ## Usage